-The white-washed National Memorial Chorten topped with a gilded spire was constructed in Thimpu in 1974 in the memory of Bhutan’s third king.
+The white-washed National Memorial Chorten, topped with a gilded spire, was constructed in Thimpu in 1974 in memory of Bhutan’s third king.

 We visited the National Memorial Chorten mid-day and during a celebration.
 As a result, an unusually large number of Bhutanese were circling the stupa in a clockwise direction.
 At the perimetre of the memorial site, elderly Bhutanese often sit and turn massive copper prayer wheels or rotate through 108 prayer beads.
 108 is a sacred number in Bhutan.

 Tiger’s Nest Monastery, constructed in 1692 to commemorate a series of events that brought Buddhism to Bhutan, is considered to be Bhutan’s holiest site.
 It is a place that most Bhutanese hope to visit at least once in their lifetime.
 And it should be on the top of the list of things to do in Bhutan.
 But due to the altitude, I recommend saving Tiger’s Nest Monastery for the end of the trip.
 More on this under Travel Tips.